caitlyn-blignaut/python-finance/README.md

 - Collection of modules
 - Contains things like len(), list Class, etc

+Installing modules
+- use `pip install` from the Anaconda prompt
+- To disbale sslVerify use `pip install <package_name> --trusted-host pypi.org --trusted-host files.pythonhosted.org`

 Importing Modules
 - To import a module use the `import` keyword - e.g. `import math`
 - To use functions from a module use the name of the module and the dot operator - e.g. `math.sqrt()`